MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 ### Long term learning outcomes on change

-#### Change can be painful but worth it
+#### Change can be painful, make sure you are committed

 Change can be extremely painful.
 Some days I really wanted to give up.
 Had it not been for the "money" I forked out and the feedback from other people who had been down the road I would have.
 Now I could never imagine a world where I would not have a keyboard like I do.
 It has been totally worth it.
+Being fully committed to change something is important - if you don't have something to loose you are not going to change.

 #### You gain deep insights from doing